jamf/ol/api/Resources for Jamf API developers.md

 ## Developing Automation Solutions

-An increasing number of organizations prefer to implement changes via code or configuration definition files rather than letting a human make changes directly in an application GUI console.
-In this approach, a desired state is defined, typically in a YAML file or another well-structured format, and the file is comitted to a GIT branch and a pull request is submitted.
-A review and approval workflow is followed and the change is merged to a branch where an automated action implements the change in Jamf Pro via an API.
-These techniquest can also be used to move a change through test and user acceptance testing before a change is applied to an entire fleet.
+**Webhooks**

+- You can trigger external actions by setting up a [Webhook](https://developer.jamf.com/jamf-pro/docs/webhooks-1) in Jamf Pro.
+For example, your application could recieve a notification that a new device has been enrolled.
+In response, it might fetch the device's full inventory data via the Jamf Pro API and use the information to update an asset management or help desk system in real-time.
+These kinds of arrangements are sometimes called "event-driven workflows" or "callbacks".

 **Jamf Pro Actions for Apple Shortcuts**

 Apple's Shortcuts app allows even a non-programmer to link actions and logic to create a workflow.
 This Action set makes it easy to include API interactions with a Jamf Pro server.
 Many clever automations are possible, especially when actions or triggers from Apple Configurator are included.
+For example, a cart of shared devices could be attached to a workstation that allows a student or shift-worker to identify the device with the best battery charge and check out the device.
+A Jamf Action can run to assign the device to the user and automatically deploy the apps and configurations appropriate to their roll or class.
+When the device is returned to the charging station, an action can reset the device, staging it for the next user.

 https://github.com/Jamf-Concepts/actions

+## Configuration by Code and Continuous Integration / Continuous Deployment (CI/CD) Pipelines

 **Deployment Theory Terraform Provider for Jamf Pro**

-This excellent Terraform Provider has very comprehensive coverage of the data models exposed by Jamf Pro's APIs.
+An increasing number of organizations prefer to implement changes via code or configuration definition files rather than letting a human make changes directly in an application's GUI console.
+In this approach, a desired state is defined, typically in a YAML file or another well-structured format, and the file is comitted to a GIT branch.
+A pull request is submitted to iniitate a review and approval workflow, followed by a sequence of merges to a branch where an automated action implements the change in Jamf Pro via an API.
+These techniques can also be used to move a change through test and user acceptance testing before anything happens in production where it will impact an entire fleet.
+This Terraform Provider project has extensive coverage of the data models exposed by Jamf Pro's APIs.

 [terraform-provider-jamfpro](https://github.com/deploymenttheory/terraform-provider-jamfpro)

 **Software Distribution Workflows**

+Another example is the area of software deployment and patch.
+An automation can move apps and installers from a staging repository into your software distribution servers and update Jamf Pro to make the software available to devices.

-The [Jamf Sync](https://github.com/jamf/JamfSync#command-line-parameters) project includes a command line option to assist those wishing to develop CI/CD pipelines for software distribution via the Jamf Cloud Distribution Service.
+- The [Jamf Sync](https://github.com/jamf/JamfSync#command-line-parameters) project includes a command line option to assist those wishing to develop CI/CD pipelines for software distribution via the Jamf Cloud Distribution Service.
 A number of other scripts and utilities for syncing files to software distribution points are easily located via Google.